nishant676/Java-Code-Problems/Day-02/readme.md

 > [!TIP]
 > ## Arrays.copyOf():-
-> =>If u have a lsit of things and from that list if u want full list or first few items then use.
+If you have a list of things and want a full list or the first few items, then use it.
 > => It take 2 params [1st is original array , 2nd is last index u wnat]
 > **e.g:-**
 >int[] originalArray = {10, 20, 30, 40, 50};